 That can include spending more time in their bedroom, as well as an overall desire for less parental involvement, when it comes to school, friends, and other areas of their lives.

-However, it doesn’t mean you need to give into every demand.
+However, parenting tweens at this stage doesn’t mean you need to give into every demand.
 “It’s important to have conversations around the boundaries of what is acceptable,” says Lee.

 Establishing Privacy Boundaries with Tweens